Data protection

 What is Xing?

-We use social plugins of the social media network Xing, of the company Xing SE, Dammtorstraße 30, 20354 Hamburg, Germany, on our website.
-Through these functions, you can, for example, share content on Xing directly from our website, log in via Xing or follow interesting content.
+We use social plugins from the social media network Xing, Xing SE, Dammtorstraße 30, 20354 Hamburg, Germany, on our website.
+These functions allow you, for example, to share content on Xing directly via our website, log in via Xing or follow interesting content.
 You can recognize the plug-ins by the company name or the Xing logo.
 When you visit a website that uses a Xing plug-in, data may be transmitted to the “Xing servers”, stored and analyzed.
-In this privacy policy, we want to inform you about what data is involved and how to manage or prevent this data storage.
+In this privacy policy, we want to inform you about what data is involved and how you can manage or prevent this data storage.

-Xing is a social network headquartered in Hamburg, Germany.
-The company specializes in managing professional contacts.
-That is, unlike other networks, Xing is primarily about professional networking.
-The platform is often used for job hunting or to find employees for one’s own company.
-In addition, Xing offers interesting content on various professional topics.
-The global counterpart to this is the American company LinkedIn.
+Xing is a social network with its headquarters in Hamburg.
+The company specializes in the management of professional contacts.
+This means that, unlike other networks, Xing is primarily about professional networking.
+The platform is often used for job searches or to find employees for your own company.
+Xing also offers interesting content on various professional topics.
+Its global counterpart is the American company LinkedIn.

 Why do we use Xing on our website?

-There is now a flood of social media channels and we are well aware that your time is very precious.
+There is now a flood of social media channels and we are well aware that your time is very valuable.
 Not every company’s social media channel can be scrutinized closely.
-That’s why we want to make your life as easy as possible, so you can share or follow interesting content directly from our website on Xing.
-With such “social plug-ins” we extend our service on our website.
+That’s why we want to make your life as easy as possible so that you can share or follow interesting content directly via our website on Xing.
+With such “social plug-ins” we expand our service on our website.
 In addition, the data collected by Xing helps us to carry out targeted advertising measures on the platform.
 This means that our service is only shown to people who are really interested in it.

 What data is stored by Xing?

-Xing offers the share button, the follow button, and the log-in button as plug-ins for websites.
-As soon as you open a page where a social plug-in from Xing is installed, your browser connects to servers in a data center used by Xing.
-In the case of the share button, no data should be stored – according to Xing – that could derive a direct reference to a person.
+Xing offers the share button, the follow button and the log-in button as plug-ins for websites.
+As soon as you open a page where a Xing social plug-in is integrated, your browser connects to servers in a data center used by Xing.
+In the case of the share button, according to Xing, no data is stored that could be directly linked to a person.
 In particular, Xing does not store your IP address.
 Furthermore, no cookies are set in connection with the share button.
-Thus, no evaluation of your user behavior takes place.
-For more information, please visit https://dev.xing.com/plugins/share_button/privacy_policy
+Therefore, no evaluation of your user behavior takes place.
+You can find more information on this at https://dev.xing.com/plugins/share_button/privacy_policy

-For the other Xing plug-ins, cookies are only set in your browser when you interact with or click on the plug-in.
-Personal data such as your IP address, browser data, date and time of your page view on Xing may be stored here.
-If you have a XING account and are logged in, collected data will be assigned to your personal account and the data stored in it.
+With the other Xing plug-ins, cookies are only set in your browser when you interact with the plug-in or click on it.
+Personal data such as your IP address, browser data, date and time of your Xing page visit can be stored here.
+If you have a XING account and are logged in, the data collected will be assigned to your personal account and the data stored in it.

-As soon as you are logged in to Xing or become a member, additional personal data is definitely collected, processed and stored.
-Xing also discloses personal data to third parties if this is necessary for the fulfillment of its own business purposes, if you have given your consent, or if a legal obligation exists.
+As soon as you are logged in to Xing or become a member, further personal data will definitely be collected, processed and stored.
+Xing also passes on personal data to third parties if this is necessary for the fulfillment of its own business purposes, if you have given your consent or if there is a legal obligation.

 How long and where is the data stored?